A Wedding at Home

 A Balance of Modern and Heritage

 B & G both have a strong interest in art, which influenced the direction of the stationery.
-We used watercolour brush lettering to bring in a more relaxed, expressive feel.
+I used watercolour brush lettering to bring in a more relaxed, expressive feel.
+B’s dress, made by textile artist Rediscovered By, followed a similar approach.
+It felt considered and individual, without trying to make a statement for the sake of it.
+The beloved sweet peas were exquisitely incorporated into her one of a kind dress.

 Adding Texture Without Overcomplicating Things

 To bring in a sense of quality and finish, we introduced texture through embossed name cards and smaller signage details.
 These were simple additions, but they helped elevate the overall look without making it feel styled.
+Layered with pretty subtle details in the linens it all came together so beautifully on the day.

 A Personal Approach That Felt Natural